adityabhatia52/Course-Project/Codebook.md

 COLUMNS [61-62]

 	Denotes the mean or the standard deviation of the magnitude of acceleration of the body.

 COLUMNS [63-64]

 	Denotes the mean or the standard deviation of the magnitude of jerk of acceleration due to gravity of the body.

 COLUMNS [65-66]

 	Denotes the mean or the standard deviation of the magnitude of the gyroscopic acceleration of the body.

 COLUMNS [67-68]

 	Denotes the mean or the standard deviation of the magnitude of the jerk of gyroscopic acceleration of the body.

+	Please note that the above variables have no units because all the readings were standardised.